cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenDA-contracts-tech-spec.md

      * Check that the aggregate signature is valid,
      * Check whether quorum has been achieved or not.

+### PaymentManager
+The PaymentManager contract manages a middleware's payments.
+These payments are made per "task", usually over multiple tasks.
+Specifically, there are several key functionalities this contract performs.
+They are as follows:
+- Payments to operators are split based on terms set by the specific middleware.
+Due to the (infeasible) complexity of doing these calculations on chain, payments are "rolled up"...the process is as follows.
+Nodes make claims on the payment that they are owed since their last payment.
+In case of a fraudulent payment claim, the claimer must put up collateral to allow for slashing conditions.
+- Once a payment has been inititated by an operator, a challenger can challenge a payment by initiating an interactive fraud proof.
+In this fraud proof,  the challenger and the defender work together to prove an invalid payment request.
+The challenger repeatedly requests the defender to bisect their requested payment into two separate payments, each over half of the tasks.
+Then the challenger can pick which half they disagree with.
+The process continues until they settle upon the single task for which the payment is disputed - the disputed payment is then resolved on chain.

 ### DataLayrPaymentManager
 The DataLayrPaymentManager contract manages all DataLayr-related payments.
 These payments are made per dataStore, usually over multiple dataStores.
 This contract inherits all of its functionalityfrom the `PaymentManager` contract.
 In addition to inherited methods from `PaymentManager`, the `DataLayrPaymentManager` contract specifies a `respondToPaymentChallengeFinal` method which specifies a DataLayr-specific final step to the payment challenge flow.